-Before engaging in this process, make sure you have fully reviewed the Plone Logo Use Guidelines and thought about how you might be able to use the logo in a manner consistent with those guidelines.
+Before engaging in this process, review the Plone Logo Use Guidelines and thought about how you might be able to use the logo in a manner consistent with those guidelines.

-The designer will send a copy of the design to the Plone Foundation (board at plone.org).
-The format should be either .gif, .jpg of PDF and should show the proposed logo use in the context in which it is proposed.
+The designer will send a copy of the design to the Plone Foundation.
+The format can be .gif, .jpg, or PDF and show the proposed logo in the context in which it is porposing to be used.

 There will be a group of 3-5 people who who could look at designs and who would get the emails requesting a review.
 Each design should be looked at by 2 or more reviewers; but there is no requirement for all reviewers to see each design.

-If the reviewers have suggestions, they should make them via email in a clear and helpful way - guidance; not a simple "NO" - but specific reasoning why not - and a path to fixing the design which is a tweak, not a redesign (if possible).
+If the reviewers have suggestions, they should make them via email in a clear and helpful way, not a simple "NO," but specific reasoning why not, and a path to fixing the design which is a tweak, not a redesign (if possible).

 - The default position will be to allow designs to be used based on a common sense principle.

 - Designs requesting a variance must be submitted a at least three days prior to a date which allows for changes to be made (if necessary) to have the logo used within the guidelines.
 To be clear - If you have a deadline with a printer for October 10th, and it will take your designer 2 days to revise the logo into compliance if your variance is denied, your deadline for submitting it for review would be October 5th.
 If a design variance is not approved, "not having time to be in compliance" cannot be a reason not to correct the logo prior to publication.

 - If no response is recieved by the submitter within 3 business days, the design is considered to be approved.

 - A very low bar will be set for approval, with acceptance as the default.